drudilorenzo/ephemeral-github-runner-action/README.md

 ## Prerequisites

-Before starting make sure:
+Before starting make sure you have:

-1. You have a [github app](https://github.com/pavlovic-ivan/ephemeral-github-runner/blob/main/QUICKSTART.md#github-app-setup) linked to the repository where the runners have to work (Same repo of the one inside config.yaml file).
+1. A [github app](https://github.com/pavlovic-ivan/ephemeral-github-runner/blob/main/QUICKSTART.md#github-app-setup) linked to the repository where the runners are to do the work (that means the same repository mentioned inside the config.yaml file).
-2. You have an account set up in either AWS or GCP.
+2. An account set up in either AWS or GCP.
-3. You have a ready storage on the cloud provider you want to use (<s3://bucket_name> or <gs://bucket_name>).
+3. A ready storage on the cloud provider you decided to use (<s3://bucket_name> or <gs://bucket_name>).
-4. You have a machine image with github runner installed on the cloud provider you want to use.
+4. A machine image with Github runner installed.
+In case of AWS it is the AWS AMI name.
+For GCP is it the path to the GCP machine image.
 ## Inputs

 Everything below is required.
 There are no default values provided.